PP-Module for Software-Defined Networking Controllers

 The TSF shall implement functionality to generate audit data of the following SDN auditable events:

-1. Startup and shutdown of the audit functions;
+1. Start-up and shutdown of the audit functions;

 2. All auditable events for [not specified] level of audit;

-3. All unauthorized usage of all API endpoints, including create, read, update, and delete.
+4. All unauthorized usage of all API endpoints, including create, read, update, and delete.

-4. All authorized usage of all API endpoints, including create, read, update, and delete.
+5. All authorized usage of all API endpoints, including create, read, update, and delete.

-7. All error codes and error messages from usage of the API.
+8. All error codes and error messages from usage of the API.

 The TSF shall record within the SDN audit data at least the following information: